Top officials of India, ASEAN meet ahead of foreign ministerial dialogue | Law-Order

 Secretary (East) in the MEA, Saurabh Kumar, co-chaired the meeting.

-Underlining the centrality of ASEAN in India's vision of the Indo-Pacific, he emphasised the implementation of ASEAN-India joint statement on cooperation on ASEAN Outlook on Indo-Pacific (AOIP).
+Underlining the centrality of ASEAN in India's vision of the Indo-Pacific, he emphasized the implementation of ASEAN-India joint statement on cooperation on ASEAN Outlook on Indo-Pacific (AOIP).

 In a statement, the MEA said the ASEAN side appreciated India's support to ASEAN and ASEAN-led architecture in the region.